condescendo/L-and-T-Technigium/README.md

 # L-and-T-Technigium
-A bar code scanner app
+A bar code and QR code scanner app that is easily supported on all platforms including tablets.